jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 doc.add_picture(chart_directory, width = docx.shared.Inches(5.4))
 ```

-Finally, the completed Word report is saved to the internal stage, where users can access and download it without any local setup.
+The completed Word report is saved to the internal stage, where users can access and download it without any local setup.

 ```sql
 # Save to internal stage for easy user access